daattali/beautiful-jekyll/resources_pages/applicationAdvice.md

 This issue arises particularly often with past course instructors.
 If a letter from a past instructor simply states your grade in the course (even if it is a great grade!), it does not add any new information not already contained within your transcripts.
-Finally, references from supervisors/managers/professors are typically much stronger than references friends friends/colleagues/classmates.
+References from supervisors/managers/professors are typically much stronger than references from friends/colleagues/classmates.
+Finally, a mix of academic and professional references is preferred, if possible/applicable (we understand there are exceptions, e.g. an academic reference may not make sense if you have been out of school for 10+ years).

 Before asking for a reference letter, speak with the potential referee: do they have something particular and special to say about you?
 Do they have the time and willingness to write the letter in a timely manner?